hogan-tech/leetcode-solution/README.md

 2. Follow existing folder / naming conventions
 3. Add a short explanation (README or comments)
 4. Tag your PR with the language label

+## Support

+If this project helped you:

+Star this repository!
+It helps others discover the repo and keeps the project growing.

 ---